Speaker Connect [Online & In-Person]

 Host organisations will receive:

 - A speaker free of charge.
-The History Council of NSW will also cover the speaker’s travel costs
+We will also cover the speaker’s travel costs

 - Promotional material where necessary (such as flyers, posters etc)

-- Publicity support to assist in promoting the event.
+- Publicity support to assist in promoting the event via the History Council of NSW’s social media sites and newsletter.

 How and when are applications assessed?

-- Applicants must submit their application at least four weeks before the desired date/time of their speaker connect event.
-For example, if applicants wish to hold an event on Wednesday 8 February 2017, the application must be submitted no later than Wednesday 11 January 2017.
-This is to ensure ample time for organisation and promotion.
+- Applicants must submit their application at least six weeks before the desired date of their speaker connect event.
+This is to ensure ample time for organisation and promotion

 - Applications that are unsuccessful or have missed the deadline for certain dates/months can be carried over and assessed for the next available date/month.